Need Help with Your Search Engine Optimization? Contact SEO Services Firm, Brick Marketing!

 Pingdom – This tool tells you what your load time is, gives you a grade, and compares your website speed to others.
 For example: “your website is faster than 85% of all tested websites”.

 Not pleased with your score/results?
-Here are some things to consider:
+Here are some things to consider that can help give the website a better score:

 Revising Pages